-2.3.5 Special Examples
+1.3.6 Special Examples

-- Merge TF-Slim into TensorLayer. tutorial_inceptionV3_tfslim.py on GitHub. - MultiplexerLayer. tutorial_mnist_multiplexer.py on GitHub.
+- Merge TF-Slim into TensorLayer. tutorial_inceptionV3_tfslim.py on GitHub. - MultiplexerLayer.tutorial_mnist_multiplexer.py on GitHub. - Data augmentation with TFRecord.
+Effective way to load and pre-process data, see tutorial_tfrecord. py and tutorial_cifar10_tfrecord.py on GitHub. - Data augmentation with TensorLayer, see tutorial_image_preprocess.py on GitHub.

-2.4 Development
+1.4 Development

 TensorLayer is a major ongoing research project in Data Science Institute, Imperial College London.
 The goal of the project is to develop a compositional language while complex learning systems can be build through composition of neural network modules.
-The whole development is now participated by numerous contributors on GitHub.
+The whole development is now participated by numerous contributors on Release.
 As an open-source project by we highly welcome contributions!
 Every bit helps and will be credited.

-2.4.1 What to contribute
+1.4.1 What to contribute

-Your method
+Your method and example

-If you publish a new method in term of Deep learning and Reinforcement learning, you are welcome to contribute your method to TensorLayer.
+If you have a new method or example in term of Deep learning and Reinforcement learning, you are welcome to contribute.

-- Explain how it would work, and link to a scientific paper if applicable. - Keep the scope as narrow as possible, to make it easier to implement.
+- Provide your layer or example, so everyone can use it. - Explain how it would work, and link to a scientific paper if applicable. - Keep the scope as narrow as possible, to make it easier to implement.